HarryYardley/DawsonV1/README.md

 **Dawson** is a project designed around the idea of automating difficult, annoying, and repetative parts of life.

+The first modality of the project is speec recognition and integration, with future plays of vision, logic, and home synthesis.

 The project in the repo is a Flask/MongoDB/HTML5/CSS fullstack web application that's an upgrade to a classic 'to-do' list application.
 It uses Tensorflow and WhisperAI to convert uploaded audio files into parsed tasks that you can add to your list.

 ### Upcoming DawsonV2.0 feature(s):